The Power of the Balanced Argument

 Speaking of Decisions

 Decisions can be hard, can’t they?
 Do we go this way or that way?
 Do we buy this product or that one?
-Who do we vote for?
-Which school is best for our children?
+Where should we go on holiday?

 We mull them over, look at the pros and cons.
 We do our research.
 Perhaps we ask others for their views.